Skip to Main Content Skip navigation

 • You don't need to use an asterisk at the end of a word to bring up different word endings as Google does that already

-Great Uses for Google: You can find background information or basic terminology on your topic through regular Google, as well as religious websites, free archives & e-books, newspaper & magazine articles, think tanks, open-access academic sources, and government sources.
-Remember to use discernment and that a lot of websites are biased, promotional, or non-credible.
+Great Uses for Google: You can find background information or basic terminology on your topic through regular Google, as well as religious websites, free archives, classic e-books, newspaper & magazine articles, think tanks, open-access journals, and government sources.
+Remember to use discernment as not everything is credible.